zhaolongNCU/MDDTA/README.md

 ```

 ## ⏳ Drug Screening
-This section provides details on drug screening using the model.
+In this section we will briefly describe some of the codes used in drug screening.

 ### Qvina-W Molecular Docking
 The necessary files for molecular docking with Qvina-W are located in the `Drugbank_screen` folder.